billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

-  image: HTMLImageElement, /* Image of the map tile */, width:number|null, /* Width of the image or if null is given it will be determined automatically when the image is loaded */ height:number|null, /* Height of the image or if null is given it will be determined automatically when the image is loaded */ hidden:boolean /* Wether the map tile is hidden */
+  image: HTMLImageElement, /* Image of the map tile */, width:number|null, /* Width of the image or if null is given it will be determined automatically when the image is loaded */ height:number|null, /* Height of the image or if null is given it will be determined automatically when the image is loaded */ hidden:boolean, /* Wether the map tile is hidden */
-}
+  scalePosition: boolean, /* Should the map item scale it's position when the map scale change */
+  scaleDimension: boolean, /* Should the map item scale it's dimension when the map scale change */ }
 ```